awsdocs/aws-systems-manager-user-guide/doc_source/tagging-opsitems.md

    Note the name of an OpsItem from which you want to remove tags\.

-1. Run the following command to remove tags from an OpsItem\.
+1. Run the following command to remove tags from an OpsItem\.Replace each *example resource placeholder* with your own information\.

 ------
 #### [ Linux & macOS ]